Hand Phones - Cellular and Mobile Phones in Indonesia

 Choosing a hand phone

 A wide variety of hand phones are available for purchase in Indonesia.
-Internationally known brands predominate Nokia 1180 Hand Phonethe market.
+Internationally known brands predominate the market.
 The latest models with all the new features are available in Indonesia.
+Samsung and iPhone are the current market leaders however Xiao Mi, utilizing an android operating system is quickly gaining market share.
 Often a new model will be launched in Asia before it is available in the west.
 The major brand names have dealers/distributors who handle the sales of their phones in Indonesia.
 Dealers/distributors have kiosks or shops in the major malls or sell their wares through counters in electronics goods stores.
 Most of the major international brands have customer support stores in many areas of the city to provide help and training on how to use the features of their phones.
 In Jakarta, ITC Roxy Mas is currently considered the center for handphone sales as the entire building is occupied with hand phone dealers.
-Prices range from Rp 1.0 juta to Rp 11 juta, with VirTU models made from Platinum and precious metals are also available starting at Rp 20 million (exchange rate Rp 9,900/US$1.00 - November 2009).
+Prices range from Rp 800,000 to Rp 12 million (7/2016).

 Top of the line hand phones (and operators) include many practical features: